robertdebock/learn-ansible/ADVANCED/group_host_vars.md

 # Group and host vars

-Ansible is a variable driven tool.
+Ansible is a variable driven tool, just as Terraform for example.
 Variables are used to store information, and to make decisions.

 Group vars and host vars are a way to store variables for a group of hosts, or a single host.